 (ii) Strategic Issues from the 2018/19 Council Plan Risk Mitigation Management Comment Current Status Supportive Council: Availability of sufficient funding to resource key priorities - with particular reference to Disabled Facilities Grants (DFGs).
 Demand for DFGs and adaptations are not met due to budget availability.
 DFGs are not delivered in a timely manner; underperformance nationally.
 Response to Internal Audit recommendations to improve processes.
 Oversight Board established to review and monitor progress.
 Improvements in process and timeliness evidenced in last half of the year.
 Performance of this has improved.
 All actions have been addressed and the oversight board has ceased.
-Closed Tideles and Supportive Council: Demand outstrips supply for residential and nursing home care bed availability.
+Closed Supportive Council: Demand outstrips supply for residential and nursing home care bed availability.
 Lack of residential and nursing home care bed availability leading to more hospital stays.
 Increased stress on carers.
-Primary care resources stretched further. support the medium term development of the nursing sector is ongoing.
+Primary care resources stretched further.
+Expansion of Marleyfield to support the medium term development of the nursing sector is ongoing.
+Re-phasing of Integrated Care Fund capital to fit in with the Council's capital programme has been agreed by Welsh Government.
+Other active workstreams, including the development of resources to support the sector, diagnostic reviews for providers and Care Conferences.
 The expansion of Marleyfield to support the medium term development of the nursing sector continues under the direction of the Programme Board.
 A review for Programme Board of demand and supply in light of the new capital developments has been undertaken.
 Risk had reduced due to developments on track and no care homes in escalating concern.
-However, the impact of Covid 19 and the need to open an additional care home at the Oaks still needs to be factored in.
-Open Learning Council: Limited funding to address the backlog of known repair and maintenance work in Education and Youth assets.
+However, the impact of COVID-19 and the need to open an additional care home at the Oaks still needs to be factored in Open Learning Council: Limited funding to address the backlog of known repair and maintenance work in Education and Youth assets.
 Fabric of Education and Youth buildings will continue to decline leading to an increase in health and safety issues and imbalance between surplus and unfilled places.
 Condition surveys continue to identify priorities for investment.
 Implement County Policy for School re-organisation and modernisation.
 The School Modernisation Programme is one of the strategic options to address the repairs and maintenance backlog.
 Capital business cases for improvement and repair and maintenance projects in schools are considered through the Council's business case process.
-This continues to be a financial risk to support the school infrastructure.
 Open